its-kayes/warehouse-client/README.md

 # Clothing Warehouse

-This project a Warehouse website where Cloths are Stored [Clothing Warehouse](https://warehouse-32ec4.web.app/).
+This project a Warehouse website where Cloths are Stored. ->  [Clothing Warehouse](https://warehouse-32ec4.web.app/).

 ## About Clothing Warehouse